helium/HIP/0000-dynamic-poc.md

 - Are there dependencies, milestones, or dates that need to be met for this HIP to succeed?

 - Exact methods for deriving parameters from blockchain entropy need refinement.
 - Impact assessment on existing hotspots and any required updates.
+- POC equalization across regions.
+Suggestions have been made to reduce the maximum EIRP for US915 to 22dBm.
+This hip does not try to equalize the existing poc rewards across regions but only keep the status quo.

 ## Deployment Impact